 - The habitat value of the tree;

-- Whether there is an alternative to the complete removal of the tree, such as pruning branches, root pruning or installation of root guards.
+- Whether there is an appropriate alternative solution, such as pruning branches, root pruning or installation of root guards;